liviagirard/template-autograding-cpp23/README.md

-# autograding-example-cpp-catch
+# template-autograding-cpp23

-*Learning Autograding with C/C++ and Catch2 - Prof. Igor Machado Coelho*
+*Learning Autograding with C++23 - Prof. Igor Machado Coelho*

+This activity demonstrates basic functionality from C++23, including `import std;` and CXX Modules.
+Testing is done with boost::ut library, that currently supports modules.
+To build this activity, use CMake 4.0 with ninja.
+Tested on compilers GCC 15 and Clang 19.

 **IMPORTANT:** If autograding (GitHub Actions) doesn't start for you, *check again the Invitation Link for the activity* and hit the link named **update**.

-If you want to practice this activity, just follow this link: https://classroom.github.com/a/X_8PAk4h
+If you want to practice this activity, just follow this link: (TODO: update)

 ## Full-Name-Of-Student